-A referral program is one of the marketing tactics that you can do to get more patients to your physical therapy clinic.
+A referral program is one of the marketing tactics that you can do to get more patients to your PT clinic.
 It’s also referred to as referral marketing or word-of-mouth marketing where you convince your patients to recommend you to their network.

 Here’s an example of a patient referral program from a physical therapy website:

 Need help with your referral program?

 Why do physical therapists need referrals?

 Referral programs are still effective in today’s time.
 In fact, having patient referral programs is already proven as one of the most effective marketing strategies because it helps you grow your revenue, is very influential in every consumer’s buying journey, helps improve customer acquisition, and is 2x to 10x more trusted by consumers when compared to paid advertising.

 “People influence people.
 Nothing influences people more than are recommendation from a trusted friend.
 A trusted referral influences people more than the best broadcast message.
 A trusted referral is the Holy Grail of advertising.”

 -Facebook CEO, Mark Zuckerberg